-The Board of Directors at their meeting held on 11th August 2023, constituted the Nomination and Remuneration Committee with the following Director's viz., M/s.
-C R Dua, R Gopalan and Sasikala Varadachari, Independent Directors.
-Mr R Anandakrishnan was appointed as member of the Committee effective 10th May 2024.
+As on 31st March 2025, the Nomination and Remuneration Committee consists of four Directors viz., M/s.
+C R Dua, R Gopalan, Sasikala Varadachari, Independent Directors and Mr R Anandakrishnan, Director.

+Mr R Anandakrishnan, Director was appointed as member of the Committee effective 10th May 2024.